Protect Applications and Data with Cloud Infrastructure Entitlements Management (CIEM)

 What is Cloud Infrastructure Entitlements Management (CIEM)?

 Cloud Infrastructure Entitlements Management (CIEM) -- also referred to as Cloud Identity Governance (CIG) -- has emerged as an important class of cloud security management solutions.
 It establishes a new paradigm for protecting an enterprise's cloud assets in the highly dynamic and constantly evolving environment of public cloud.
 By identifying all cloud identities, and detecting and mitigating excessive entitlements, CIEM reduces an organization's cloud attack surface -- and the risk from lateral movement upon a cloud data breach.
+Learn what CIEM is.

 Identity is the new perimeter

 According to Gartner, through 2023, 99% of security failures will be the customer’s fault - and 75% of those failures will be the result of inadequate management of identities, access and privileges.

 Seventy five percent is a stunning figure.
 There are many risks in cloud computing, so why is the risk surrounding identities and access privileges so high?
 Because today, an identity is the key that unlocks the door to applications and data.